 Blogs like these are also a great way to drive traffic to your church website, which will increase your ranking in online searches and make your church more discoverable.

-Faithlife Sites Premium will soon support blog hosting, but in the meantime, you can use Faithlife Groups’ article feature the same way.
+Faithlife Sites Premium supports blog hosting.
 Post photos and format your text for an attractive, readable post you can share with your whole church.
-And in Faithlife Groups, you can create subgroups in your church—say a group just for parents of teens—and then post articles just to that group.
+And in your Faithlife group, you can create subgroups in your church—say a group just for parents of teens—and then post articles just to that group.

 5. Take surveys